sdelaughter/verbosify/README.md

  - Make sure to keep to_addr as a list in both the success and failure email sections, even if it only contains one value.
  - The notification section allows you to customize the OS X system notifications.
    - The 'enable' value toggles system notifications (0 to disable, 1 to enable)
+     - Note that this should only be enabled on OS X with terminal-notifier installed, though it will fail gracefully otherwise
    - If the 'subtitle' value is left as an empty string, it will display the timestamp of when the command finished running

+######3.
+Install terminal-notifier if you'd like to make use of OSX system notifications
+    sudo gem install terminal-notifier